 The Tragic End of Susan Bachman

-Unsolved Mysteries across multiple networks, but by the time Susan Bachman disappeared in 2014, the show was off the air.
+Unsolved Mysteries ran for 14 seasons across multiple networks, but by the time Susan Bachman disappeared in 2014, the show was off the air.
 It was still uploading new mysteries to its website, however, which featured her story.

 Suffering from anxiety and depression, Bachman agreed to voluntary committal at a psychiatric facility in Pennsylvania.
 On the way there, however, the 37-year-old jumped from her parents’ moving car while it was traveling at around 50 miles-per-hour.
 After tumbling off to the side of the road, witnesses saw her flee into the surrounding woods.

 The police brought in a search-and-rescue team that failed to locate Bachman.
 They did, however, find her wallet and phone in an abandoned barn.
 It wasn’t until March of the following year that police found her purse and clothes in the woods where she was last seen—and then searched the woods with cadaver dogs, where they found her skull.
 The coroner ruled that her death was likely the result of injuries she sustained when she jumped out of the moving vehicle.

 Michael Henley Jr.: Who Is the Boy in the Photograph?

 In 1988, nine-year-old Michael Henley Jr. went camping with his father and a family friend in New Mexico.
 Just twenty minutes after they arrived at the campsite, however, he disappeared.
 A year later, his case was originally featured on a 1989 season two episode of Unsolved Mysteries.